 Logos: Die Fachzeitschrift für Logopädie und Sprachtherapie

-Het tijdschrift is fysiek aanwezig in de collectie van Zuyd Bibliotheek.
+De journal is fysiek aanwezig in de collectie van Zuyd Bibliotheek.

 Nederlands Tijdschrift voor Logopedie

-Het Nederlands Tijdschrift voor Logopedie is hét vakblad voor logopedisten in Nederland.
+Deze journal is hét vakblad voor logopedisten in Nederland.
 Leden van de NVLF ontvangen het blad zes keer per jaar als onderdeel van het lidmaatschap.
 Hiermee blijven ze op de hoogte van de ontwikkelingen binnen hun vakgebied.
 Niet alleen inhoudelijk, maar ook op het gebied van bedrijfsvoering, continuering van kwaliteit en de cont(r)acten met zorgverzekeraars.

-Het tijdschrift is fysiek aanwezig in de collectie van Zuyd Bibliotheek.
+De journal is fysiek aanwezig in de collectie van Zuyd Bibliotheek.

 Sprachförderung und Sprachtherapie

-Dit tijdschrift richt zich tot alle beroepsgroepen die werken in basisscholen, middelbare scholen en scholen voor speciaal onderwijs of logopediepraktijken met kinderen die lijden aan spraak-, taal-, vloeiendheids- en communicatiestoornissen en biedt therapeuten en leerkrachten praktijkgerelateerde diagnostische en therapeutische kennis.
+Deze journal richt zich tot alle beroepsgroepen die werken in basisscholen, middelbare scholen en scholen voor speciaal onderwijs of logopediepraktijken met kinderen die lijden aan spraak-, taal-, vloeiendheids- en communicatiestoornissen en biedt therapeuten en leerkrachten praktijkgerelateerde diagnostische en therapeutische kennis.

-Het tijdschrift is fysiek aanwezig in de collectie van Zuyd Bibliotheek.
+De journal is fysiek aanwezig in de collectie van Zuyd Bibliotheek.

-Via de thuistoegang van Doorzoek informatiebronnen Zuyd (DiZ) vind je de optie Publicaties.
+Via de thuistoegang van Doorzoek informatiebronnen Zuyd (DiZ) vind je de optie Publication Finder.
 Hiermee kun je gericht zoeken in alle digitale wetenschappelijke journals, waar Zuyd Bibliotheek een licentie op heeft.
 Je hebt de mogelijkheid om op discipline te zoeken of je kunt het zoekvenster gebruiken om met eigen zoektermen te zoeken.

 De Koninklijke Bibliotheek (KB) vindt het belangrijk dat iedereen toegang heeft tot goede informatie, en dus ook tot wetenschappelijke publicaties.
-Daarom zijn zij een voorstander van open access.
+Daarom zijn zij een voorstander van Open Access.

-Open access houdt in dat iedereen wetenschappelijke literatuur kan raadplegen en hergebruiken zonder daarvoor te hoeven betalen.
+Open Access houdt in dat iedereen wetenschappelijke literatuur kan raadplegen en hergebruiken zonder daarvoor te hoeven betalen.
 Het gaat om onderzoek dat voor een deel of helemaal uit publieke middelen is gefinancierd.
 Op deze pagina vind je tips om een vrij toegankelijke versie van artikelen te vinden.

 Lees het volledige artikel op Brain and Language.